Malayapuram Singaravelu: Singaravelar and the Congress

-When Gandhi launched non-cooperation movement starting from September 1920 to February 1922 Singaravelar accepted Gandhi's leadership and became one of the influential leaders of the Presidency Congress Party.
+When Mahatma Gandhi launched the non-cooperation movement starting from September 1920 to February 1922, Singaravelar accepted Gandhi's leadership and became one of the influential leaders of the Presidency Congress Party.
 He set fire to his lawyer's gown at a public meeting in May 1921 as symbolic of boycotting the British courts.
 In May 1921, he wrote a letter to Mahatma Gandhi explaining his action, "I have given up my profession as a lawyer today.
 I shall follow you as you strive for the people of this country."

 An important event of the period was the visit of Prince of Wales and his consort to India.
 When they came to Madras, Singaravelar organised the boycott of the delegation through an unprecedented hartal or complete shutdown of shops and establishments of the town.
 The shutdown was complete, but there were instances of compulsion.

 Gandhi in an article in Young India, dated 9 February 1922 criticized the hartal and Singaravelar for not imbibing the true spirit of non-cooperation movement.
 He quoted a letter from one of his disciples, Dr. Rajan: